Login

 • A $1,200 donation will merit 4 free swimmer registrations.

+Our Community Relations chair is the point of contact for all sponsorships.
 To avoid soliciting the same business, parents must contact the Community Relations Chair for a list of businesses that have already made a donation.
 The Community Relations representative will have a form letter detailing what each business will get in return for the donation.
+Sponsorship forms can alternatively be found on the team website and need to be filled out for each sponsor.

 Hurrithon